theratioproject/simple/doc/Simple-Mini-Tutorial-v1.0.md

 display "you cant see me"
 ```

-Block and Program Structure
+## Block and Program Structure

-block in simple are like Function in C or C++, Methods in Java and all other programming languages using block break large tasks
+Block in simple are like Function in C or C++, Methods in Java and all other programming languages using block break large tasks
 into smaller ones, and enable programmers to build on whatothers have done instead of starting over from scratch.
 Using block
 hide details ofoperation from parts of the program that don't need to know about them, thus clarifying thewhole, and easing the
 pain of making changes.